kn8a/todo/README.md

 # todo
 A simple To-do task organizer written in JS, CSS, HTML

+## Objectives:
+- make a todo app that is suitable for daily use
+- use cards as tasks to make it more effective as a simple tool for notes.

 ## Bugs to fix:
 - prevent duplicate project names.
 - make sidebar sticky.